irrelevation/talks/Web Security.md

 ### 8. Protect Data Everywhere

 Categorize the data you are working with.
+Identify the different kinds of data you are working with (eg. public data, user data, employee data) and asses the need for security on a per category level.
 While public data can be handled in an unsecure fashion, handle private data with care.

 - Avoid storing sensitive information if possible.
-- If you have to store sensitive data, make sure it is encrypted properly.
+- Encrypt at rest.
+If you have to store sensitive data, make sure it is encrypted properly.
-- If you transmit sensitive data, make sure the transmission is encrypted.
+- Encrypt in transit.
+If you transmit sensitive data, make sure the transmission is encrypted.
 - Don't implement your own encryption!
 Use trusted open resources instead.

 ### 9. Implement Security Logging and Monitoring

+Security Logging and Monitoring is a crucial step to enable you to detect attacks.

+- Log security related information for
+  - moinitoring intrusion detection
+  - forensic analysis
+  - compliance
+- Follow a common logging schema across systems
+- Ensure timestamps are consistent across services.
+- Don't log snesitive data if possible.
+Take care to strip personal information before you log.

+- Monitor your logs for
+  - submitted data that failed validation
+  - violations of access controls
+- Implement automatic threat responses, eg session invalidation, locking accounts...

+For a comprehensive list of things to monitor, take a look at [App Sensor](https://owasp.org/www-project-appsensor/)

+> ...guidance to implement application layer intrusion detection and automated response.

 ### 10. Handle all Errors and Exceptions

+Error and exception handling is important for your app to work reliably and securely.
+It is also a useful source for intrusion detection, because attacks may trigger errors.

+- Keep your error handling DRY.
+- Test your error handling.
+- Don't leak critical information in error messages that are displayed to a user.

 ## The Application Security Verification Standard

 > The standard provides a basis for designing, building, and testing technical application security controls, including architectural concerns, secure development lifecycle, threat modelling, agile security including continuous integration / deployment, serverless, and configuration concerns.

-[The standard](https://github.com/OWASP/ASVS) splits the recommendations in three categories.
+[The standard](https://github.com/OWASP/ASVS) is full of great guidelines.
+Definitely worth a read.

 # How to address specific attack vectors